 In the meantime dictators divide and conquer.
 Defenders of gay rights clash with attackers of gay rights – and in the meantime the dictator is free to steal, murder, grab more power and erase more human rights.

-Even international institutions, foreign governments and other organisations will throw themselves into the mud fight over the distraction.
+Even international institutions, foreign governments and other organisations will throw themselves into the mud fight – and thus boost the autocrat.
 Yes, the need to help the gay community will be urgent.
 Yes, innocent people will be under attack.
-And still, by stepping up in their defense, you will effectively pay ransom to the terrorist and cement him in power.
+And still, by stepping up in their defense, you will effectively pay ransom to the terrorist (the autocrat) and cement him in power.

-When a dictator chooses to bash gay citizens, he is already counting on the international reaction.
+When a dictator chooses to bash gay citizens, he is counting on the international reaction.
 It is predictable.
 It is also just that: a reaction.
-Nothing serious or challenging.
-It can be written off as (leftie, green, western, fill in the gap) hysteria.
-It is also used as proof of western attack on the dictator’s precious sovereignty (i.e. his right to screw with his citizens in any way he wants).
+Nothing serious or challenging to his power.
+It can be written off as (leftie, green, western, etc.) hysteria.
+It is also a “proof” of an attack on the dictator’s precious sovereignty (i.e. his right to screw with his citizens in any way he wants – again, Collectivism 101).

-Even the gay community would be better helped if international do-gooders would stay focused and address the underlying issues, Orbán prefers not to bring up.
+Even the gay community would be better helped if international do-gooders would stay focused and address the underlying issues, the autocrat prefers not to bring up.
+No one has a bandwidth to be sufficiently outraged about two things at the same time.
+The autocrat knows that and supplies the one thing he wants you to bash.
+His opponents will stupidly stoke the same outrage by defending the victims.

 Making governments that are hostile to citizen rights go away would help everyone.
 And everyone needs that – even when they can’t see it from the gay-debate sand thrown in their eyes.
 Don’t make it an LGBT issue because that would just trigger a civil war of opinions – that ultimately helps the regime to stay in power.

 Viktor Orbán plays this game well.
 His migrant-bashing is not about migrants at all.
 He did not seal the borders to keep migrants out of Hungary – no sane migrant would want to settle here.
-He did that to pose as savior and to trigger the predictable outcry of western governments and do-gooders – something he can use as proof that he’s right at home.
+He did that to pose as savior and to trigger the predictable outcry of western governments and do-gooders – something he can use as proof that he’s right and he is attacked.

-What he was distracting from is the countless instances of cronyism, entire industries played into crony hands, various scandals that were plaguing his inept thefts of a government, and masses of people losing any sense of economic control over their own lives.
+What he was distracting from is cronyism, entire industries played into crony hands, his own enrichment through fronts, various scandals that were plaguing his inept government, and masses of people losing any sense of economic control over their own lives.
 He successfully distracted attention from his own power grab, making it look like necessary to keep the hordes of barbarians out.

 Even the problems of migrants would be better helped if international do-gooders would stick to the core problem and focus on making anti-citizen regimes go away.
-If regimes are forced to serve their citizens, rather than managing and ruling over them, even migrants will have an easier time.
+If regimes are forced to serve their citizens, rather than managing and ruling over them, even migrants will have an easier time – both staying at home or integrating in a new country.

-The most spectacular recent example of the international community jumping on Hungarian shadows is the case of the death penalty.
+The most spectacular recent example of the international community jumping on a Hungarian bait is the case of the death penalty.
 It wasn’t about death penalty at all.
 Anyone remembers the scandal that immediately preceded Orbán’s death threat?
 No?
-Thought so.
+I thought so.

 It is because threatening with the death penalty was yet another case of distraction, executed to perfection.
 It came as an answer for increasing calls to scrap the law that played the entire tobacco production and retail industry into a hand of a single crony.